Homemade Creamy Chocolate Banana Popsicles

 Can I make these popsicles dairy-free?

 Yes, simply use a dairy-free yogurt like coconut, almond, or soy-based yogurt.
-It will still create that creamy texture while keeping the popsicles suitable for babies or toddlers who are dairy-sensitive or allergic.
+It will still create that creamy texture while keeping the popsicles suitable for toddlers who are dairy-sensitive or allergic.

 How long do these popsicles last in the freezer?